Results: Section Guide

 Metrics can be viewed in the Summary Table or in Graphs by clicking files in the Inputs table.
 Every metric in the Summary table has a detailed Graph.
 Clicking Add metric on the Summary table, or clicking the + button, allows metrics to be added to the analytics config.
 Metrics can be edited within their Graphs.

-Graphs can be zoomed into by dragging on a range, and reset by double clicking.
-The value of the aggregation on the Graph changes to reflect the zoom range.
+Graphs can be zoomed by dragging over a range, and reset by double clicking.
+The aggregation shown on the graph changes to reflect the zoom range.

 Edit Tariffs